Daily Houserule tweets: June 2022

 I know, nobody needs to care that RPGs often greatly shortchange throwing distance.

 But GURPS lets ST 20(!) throw a javelin just 50 yards.
-In RL, Uwe Hohn threw it so far (114+ yd) the sport had to change the rules.
+In real life, Uwe Hohn threw it so far (114+ yd) the sport had to change the rules.
 They were running out of stadium…

 See a short video on that sport-changing throw: link